June 2, 2017 Career-Research Positions Vacancy

 Closing date: 30 April 2019

-Interested candidates are required to submit your curriculum vitae to A/P Dr Wong Shew Fung at firstname.lastname@example.org.
+Interested candidates are required to submit your curriculum vitae to Associate Professor Dr Cho M Naing at firstname.lastname@example.org

-- Molecular techniques such as DNA extraction, PCR, DNA sequencing etc.
+- Molecular techniques such as DNA and RNA extraction, PCR, quantitative analysis of gene expressions etc.